 Now that we know how to calculate the handicap differential for each game, it’s important to know which of the handicap differentials qualify for Handicap Index calculations.

-Depending on the number of handicap differentials from games you have posted results for, the number of handicap differentials you use are different:
+Depending on the number of handicap differentials from games you have posted results for, the number of handicap differentials you use is different:

 Let’s say for this example, we have played 7 games, and have 7 differentials to use.
 Including the 20.8 we had above, we also have: